Lent in Mexico:

 Mexican Food for Lent:

 Some foods are traditionally associated with Lent in Mexico.
 It is very common to eat seafood on Fridays - fish and shrimp are both very popular.
 Another food commonly eaten during Lent is empanadas de vigilia.
 These empanadas are made with a flour pastry shell and stuffed with vegetables or seafood.
-A dessert that is often served during this time of year is capirotada, a bread pudding.
+A dessert that is often served during this time of year is capirotada, a kind of Mexican bread pudding.
+The ingredients in capirotada are believed to represent the suffering of Christ on the cross (the bread symbolizes his body, the syrup is his blood, the cloves are the nails on the cross, and the melted cheese represents the shroud.)

 Read more about Mexican Food for Lent from the blog Mexico Cooks!